-- 11.2.1 If a student does not pass the COMAT, the course director/coordinator for the clerkship rotation must contact the student within 10 days of being notified of the student's failure.
-The course director/coordinator will schedule a meeting with the student to discuss the results of the COMAT and plan for formal remediation. - 11.2.2 Within two weeks of receiving a notice of a student failing a COMAT, the course director will submit to the Associate Dean of Clinical Education and the Director of the Office of Academic Success the details of the student's formal remediation process, which shall include plans on scheduling to re-take the COMAT. - 11.2.3 Any student who receives a failing grade on any COMAT after receipt of a failing grade on a prior COMAT must meet with the ASC.
-The ASC will forward a recommended corrective action to the Dean or designee for decision and implementation. - 11.2.4 Each student must pass each subject COMAT with a minimum standard score of 90 before taking COMLEX Level 2-CE, unless the Dean or designee grants an exception upon a student's request.
+- 11.2.1 If a student does not pass the COMAT, the Course Director for the clerkship rotation must contact the student within 10 days of being notified of the student's failure.
+The Course Director will schedule a meeting with the student to discuss the results of the COMAT and plan for formal remediation. - 11.2.2 Within two weeks of receiving a notice of a student failing a COMAT, the Course Director will submit to the Associate Dean of Clinical Education and the Associate Dean of Curriculum the details of the student's formal remediation process, which shall include plans on scheduling to re-take the COMAT. - 11.2.3 Any student who receives a failing grade on any COMAT after receipt of a failing grade on a prior COMAT must meet with the ASC (the COMATs may be associated with different clinical rotations).
+The ASC will forward a recommended corrective action to the Dean or designee for decision and implementation. - 11.2.4 Each student must pass each Clinical COMAT with a minimum standard score of 90 before taking COMLEX Level 2-CE, unless the Dean or designee grants an exception upon a student's request.
+The only exception to this policy is for the Emergency Medicine (EM) COMAT: Students who have not completed their EM rotation before taking the COMLEX Level 2-CE do not need to pass the EM COMAT before they may take the COMLEX Level 2-CE.